 5.2.a.
 Scope of the complete standard: This standard specifies radio technology independent methods for coexistence among dissimilar or independently operated networks of unlicensed devices and dissimilar unlicensed devices.

-Changes in scope: This standard specifies radio technology independent methods for coexistence among dissimilar or independently operated networks of unlicensed devices and dissimilar unlicensed devices.
-In addition, the standard is defined for device operating in the TV band White Spaces, the 5GHz license-exempt bands and the general authorized access in 3.5GHz bands.
+Changes in scope: This standard specifies radio technology independent methods for network-based coexistence among dissimilar or independently operated networks of unlicensed devices and dissimilar unlicensed devices.
+The standard is defined for geo-location capable devices operating under general authorization such as the TV band White Spaces, the 5GHz license-exempt bands and the general authorized access in 3.5GHz bands.

 5.2.b.
-Scope of the project: This amendment to IEEE 802.19.1-2014 specifies defines the coexistence information exchange among networks and devices to enable coexistence management.
+Scope of the project: This amendment to IEEE 802.19.1-2014 defines the network-based coexistence information exchange among networks and devices to enable network-based coexistence management.
 It specifies

 - Procedures and protocols for collection and exchanging coexistence information of heterogeneous networks.